Topological Data Analysis for Unsupervised Feature Selection in Large Scale Spatial Omics Data Sets: Results

 \subsubsection{CoSS Scores Capture Structural Breakdown in CKD}

-The continuous quantification of spatial structure provided by \persist can be used for additional analysis beyond identifying spatially variable genes.
+The continuous quantification of spatial structure provided by the CoSS can be used for additional analysis beyond identifying spatially variable genes.

-One such task is detecting differences in the spatial structure of a gene's expression between sample subgroups.
-We computed for each gene the difference in mean CoSS between the AKI and CKD samples in our cohort, and inspected the list of genes for which this difference was highest.
+For example, we can use spatial structure scores to detect differences in the spatial structure of a gene's expression between sample subgroups.
+In the kpmp data, we computed for each gene the difference in mean average CoSS between the AKI and CKD samples.

-The uromodulin encoding gene UMOD (a marker of kidney tubules) had the highest mean CoSS difference between the AKI and CKD samples.
+The gene with the highest mean CoSS difference between the AKI and CKD samples was the uromodulin encoding gene UMOD (a marker of kidney tubules).
 In the AKI samples the expression of UMOD is generally concentrated in a small number of very well-defined regions of high expression, whereas in the CKD samples the expression pattern of UMOD is much more diffuse, with less well-defined regions of high and low expression (figure \ref{kpmp_svgs}b).

 Progression of kidney disease is characterised by a general breakdown in the physical structure of the organ.
-Using \persist we can see, automatically detect, and quantify this structural breakdown directly from the spatial transcriptomics data.
+Using persistent homology we can automatically detect and quantify this structural breakdown directly from the spatial transcriptomics data.

-We also inspected the mean differences in Sepal scores, and adjusted p-values provided by SpatialDE and SPARK-X. Although these quantities were not originally proposed for this application, we perform this comparison to see if the CoSS is novel in this respect.
-For the Sepal score, we also consider this analysis a natural extension for continuous measures of spatial structure.
-In our analysis, UMOD only had the 6163\textsuperscript{th}, 6352\textsuperscript{th}, and 234\textsuperscript{th} greatest difference according to the Sepal score, SpatialDE q-values and SPARK-X adjusted p-values; moreover, those genes with the greatest mean difference did not display any consistent notable difference in spatial structure between the AKI and CKD samples (supplementary figure 7).
+Although they were not originally proposed for this application, we also inspected the mean differences in Sepal scores, and adjusted \textit{p}-values provided by SpatialDE and SPARK-X. In the case of the Sepal score, we consider this analysis a natural extension for continuous measures of spatial structure.
+In our analysis, UMOD only had the 6163\textsuperscript{th}, 6352\textsuperscript{th}, and 234\textsuperscript{th} greatest difference according to the Sepal score, SpatialDE q-value and SPARK-X adjusted p-value respectively.
+Moreover, those genes with the greatest mean difference in each case did not display any consistent notable difference in spatial structure between the AKI and CKD samples (supplementary figure 5).